ahumeniy/flipkg/build-server/readme.md

 - **repo-url**: Is the source repository for the application to build.
 It can be a repository containing an entire fork of the Flipper Zero firmware, but it can take longer to build.
 - **branch**: The branch in the repository to clone.
 Can be null or omitted to clone the HEAD.
 - **subdirectory**: Where to look in the source repo for the app source code.
 For repos originated from a fork of the Flipper Zero firmware.
 Can be null or omitted if the app is at the root of the repo.
+- **applyPatch**: Optional patch to apply.
+Must be a gzipped GIT patch file encoded as base64 string.